philandrews100/README.md/README.md

 <img src="https://raw.githubusercontent.com/philandrews100/philandrews100/master/resources/banner.png" alt="Hello world">

 ## About me
 Hi!
 I'm Phil.
-An Android engineer based in Merseyside and currently working at [TopCashback](https://www.topcashback.co.uk/).
+An Android engineer based in Sefton.
 I have been working on Android for over 8 years now, starting my development carrer in the wonderful world of Eclipse :laughing:.

 ## Core knowledge
 <table>